ginawelsh/RAGTinyLlama/README.md

 ## Author Contributions

+Authors: Gina Welsh, Yanista Stoykova, Ida Nilsson.
-Gina Welsh implemented the TF-IDF baseline and conducted most of the background research for the study.
-Yanitsa Stoykova implemented the code for the Zero- and One-Shot experiments.
-Ida Nilsson implemented the classic RAG-pipeline.
+Gina implemented the TF-IDF baseline and conducted most of the background research for the study.
+Yanitsa implemented the code for the Zero- and One-Shot experiments.
+Ida implemented the classic RAG-pipeline.